 It has easy to get a COVID vaccine appointment in Broward.
 There are a number of walk-in or drive-through sites open every day, no appointments required, and most pharmacies no longer require appointments.
-The Florida Department of Health is no longer requiring appointments to get a vaccine at its sites (mostly drive-throughs at county parks).
+However, you may need an appointment to get a Pfizer booster in the next few weeks while demand is high.

 Several jurisdictions are offering incentives to get vaccinated:

 - The City of Pompano Beach is offering $200 Visa gift cards to Pompano Beach residents who become fully vaccinated after June 22, 2021.
 The program runs through Sept.
 30. Find the details here.

 - Get a free ride to a vaccination site via Lyft (up to $15 each way).
 Find the details here.

 This is your guide to finding a COVID vaccine in Broward County and throughout South Florida.
 We update this guide when sites open or close or we get new information.